-I drew Ayshin in my Life Noble Note Plain with Bic 4-way multicolour ballpoint pens.
+This is Raman from Sktchy.
+I drew him in my Life Noble Note Plain sketchbook with Bic 4 colour ballpoint pens.

-I drew this with Copic markers and Prismacolor coloured pencils in a Midori cotton sketchbook.
+I drew Diana with Copic markers and Prismacolor coloured pencils in a Midori cotton sketchbook.

 I loved the Sktchy inspiration photo for this portrait of Livey’s toddler and I really wanted to play a little bit with his shadow.
 When I was drawing it definitely wanted to be a bird monster of some kind so that’s what it became.

 I drew this on an iPad Pro with an Apple Pencil using the Procreate app.

 It’s back to Bics for today’s portrait of Raquel from Sktchy.

 Last year when I was struggling with the first Covid lockdown in the UK I had some behavioural activation therapy (a form of cognitive behavioural therapy or CBT).
 The most important lesson I learned from that therapy was not to wait to feel motivated to do the things that help me to relax or lift my mood, but to schedule these things in every day and do them no matter how unmotivated I’m feeling.
 Right now I really don’t feel motivated to draw but I’m doing my best to do it every day regardless.
 I don’t always manage it, but I’m trying my best and when I do pull off a good hour or two of drawing I feel so much better for it.

 Today I drew a full portrait of Éryka from Sktchy with Copic markers and Prismacolor coloured pencils.
 It’s a good likeness and completing it lifted my mood and makes me want to draw another one tomorrow.